Dominator56/Dominator56.github.io/docs/et_decompiling.md

 ## Decompiling the map

-Drag the .bsp file on the batch file you create earlier, wait some secs, and a new file called mapname_d.map will be created.
+Drag the .bsp file on the batch file you created earlier, wait some secs, and a new file called mapname_d.map will be created.
 Now you can open the map in Radiant and do whatever you want with it.

 ## Notes